 Who Is Next?

-Investors and traders are madly searching for companies they think might be ripe for a little M&A action including CF Industries Holdings, Inc. (NYSE:CFD) and Mosaic Co.
+Investors and traders are madly searching for companies they think might be ripe for a little M&A action including CF Industries Holdings, Inc. (NYSE:CFC) and Mosaic Co.
 (NYSE:MOSC), both players in the agricultural chemicals space.

 The current and potential future volume of M&A activity in agriculture is setting off alarms worldwide.
 Senator Chuck Grassley, formerly a farmer, now a lawmaker, has called for a congressional hearing to discuss the impact of mergers on the people who grow the food.

 In June Grassley said, “Federal regulators need to thoroughly consider the implications [for] agriculture, farmers and consumers of such a seismic shift to this industry before they sign off on any transactions.”